ms-iot/iot-utilities/AthensDependencyCheck/README.md

 ###AthensDependencyCheck

-This tool is there to assist you in migrating your current Win32 applications and dlls to Windows "Athens".
+This tool assists you with the migration of your current Win32 applications and DLLs to Windows "Athens".

 ##Usage